 Ten reasons for Paks II. - Paks 2 EN

 The half of the domestically produced electricity and one-third of the consumed electricity is provided by the currently operating Paks Nuclear Power Plant.
-However it will shut down between 2032-37 despite its extended lifetime.
-The two new Paks NPP units will replace the current ones.
+The two new Paks NPP units will maintain the nuclear power generation in the long run.
 The security of electricity supply will grow thanks to the new units, since the source of electricity will be domestic.

 Hungary needs these two NPP units so with the increasing electricity consumption, the already high share of electricity import (high even from an EU point of view), about 30%, won’t rise further, as we cannot rely on foreign power plants for our national security of supply.